Scrum and Agile app: backlog, sprints, epics, and burndown

 Stories also carry the standard project status field (Future, Current, Waiting, Done) which is what drives the sprint kanban columns and the burndown.

-The userstory label implies project, so every story is also a regular project.
+The user story label also adds the project label, so every story is also a regular project.
 It shows up in the rest of Nestr's project surfaces (workspace search, project reports, the role's Projects tab) the same way any other project does, and todos can hang off it as usual.

 The role or circle the story belongs to is the team that owns the work.
 Pick it during creation in the same way you pick a parent for a regular project.